das1007/node-express-with-token/README.md

 	command : - npm start

-	then chack localhost or postman "http://localhost:3030/api/user/" I have aleady set by default "/api/user/" you just run server and execute my code on localhost or postman so user below url so display all data but first login after then get all data you can use this url to login on postman tool "http://localhost:3030/api/user/login".
+	Then chack localhost or postman "http://localhost:3030/api/user/".
+	I have aleady set by default "/api/user/" you just run server and execute my code on localhost or postman so user below url so display all data.
+	But first login after then get all data you can use this url to login on postman tool "http://localhost:3030/api/user/login".

+# Create Database and set .env file

+	Also table create and add some field (firstname , lastname , gender , email , password , number).